mawaliya/mawaliya.github.io/_posts/2020-08-30-getting-started-postgresql-mac-1.md

 postgres (PostgreSQL) 12.4
 ```

-## configure cluster and start server
+## Configure cluster and start server

 After successfully installing postgresql, in terminal log there will be this note: